Presented by Theopolis Institute

 I. Course Description.

-This course explores Scriptural testimony and assesses a groundwork for thinking about the world of pervasive obscenity–dysphemism–in the Bible, and how euphemism is the normative example of expression.
+Should Christians resemble and enact the Bible’s own approach to evocative expression and speech, or should they maintain its ethic and do away with its form?
+Do the Scriptures require full embodiment of tota biblia, or should we keep the kernel and remove the husk?
+This Theopolis course on the Obscene Realm explores Scriptural testimony on this topic and assesses a groundwork for thinking about the world of pervasive obscenity–dysphemism–in the Bible, and how euphemism is the normative example of expression.
 Until it isn’t.
 And when the Scriptures aren’t euphemistic, they hit readers and hearers with direct and explicit content concerning physical maladies, excreta, and sexual misconduct.
-When the Bible is the most obscene in content, it is the most explicit in speech.
-It knows how to covenant curse.
+In other words, the Bible knows how to covenant curse.

 The course is structured around a survey of contemporary figures and discussions about sarcasm, satire, mockery, and profanity in Christian discourse.
-It will provide a literary-theological prolegomena and method for addressing the issues and then survey the euphemistic manner of biblical obscenities.
-Students will explore how the gospel is at its core obscene, portrayed as a euphemistic head-and-heel protoevangelium from the outset.
-Before concluding with theological and practical model for how and when and if to covenant curse, the course will explore the textual history of the Bible, the history of interpretation, and how explicit biblical vulgarity has been softened in biblical manuscripts and printed editions.
-Alongside Scriptural testimony, we should not practice unwholesome speech.
-But with Ecclesiastes, we should not be too righteous, as there is a time for all things under the sun.
+It provides literary and theological prolegomena for addressing the issues and then surveys the euphemistic expressions for biblical obscenities.
+Students will explore how the gospel is at its core obscene with a euphemistic head-and-heel protoevangelium.
+Before concluding with a theological and practical model for how, when, and if to covenant curse, the course explores the textual history of the Bible, the history of interpretation, and how explicit biblical vulgarity has been softened in biblical manuscripts and printed editions.
+Alongside Scriptural testimony we should not practice unwholesome speech.
+Christians are to be irenic in spirit.
+But with Ecclesiastes, we should not be too righteous.
+There is a time for all things under the sun.
+And our discourse can be serrated at its edge.

 II.
 Course Schedule.